demo4echo/EchoPrime/README.md

 - **Echoe2ePerformanceCertification (future)**: An E2E load certification (to be powered by Predator)
 - **JenkinsRemoteSlavePodDockerImage**: Pod builder image (Alpine/Ubuntu) - used by the Pipeline
 - **JenkinsSharedLibrary**: Common Groovy variables and functions - used by the Pipeline

+## TL;DR:

+The module deals with the product (in the sense of encapsulating all micro-services) logic itself.
+Currently is handles a top level Jenkins Pipeline that is able to trigger a parallel build (via Pipeline as well) of its subordinates micro-services.